CraigsTraining/intro-to-declarative-pipeline/README.md

   * What tools are available for creating pipelines?
   * ...

-# Prerequisites
+# Training Prerequisites

 In order to follow along with the hands on portion of the workshop students should have the following resources available to them:

+  * Internet access
-  * An account on Github.com and a basic understanding of how to use Github *
+  * An account on Github.com and a basic understanding of how to use Github and Git
+  * Your favorite text editor (optional)
+  * Access to a Jenkins server (for 9/20/17 use: http://ec2-34-201-120-234.compute-1.amazonaws.com:8080/)